firezone/firezone/rust/gui-client/README.md

 Then,

 - Go to the `Microsoft Entra ID` service
+- Click on `App Registrations`
+- Make sure the tab `All applications` is selected
 - Find and navigate to the `CodeSigning` app registration
 - Client on `client credentials`
 - Click `New client secret`